 By creating deep connections among the project’s artists, practitioners, collaborators, and community groups including elders and youth, everyone will be heard, valued, and respected throughout this inclusive co-residency process.

-INVERTIGO Artistic director Laura Karlin will serve as the lead artist-in-residence for The Dream Eaters and partner with Invertigo’s Creative Engagement Director, K. Bradford, members of JACCC’s Community Outreach and Programming Team, and local cultural leaders as co-artists-in-residence to develop the project through community conversations and workshops at JACCC facilities.
+INVERTIGO Artistic director Laura Karlin will serve as the lead artist-in-residence for The Dream Eaters and partner with Invertigo’s Executive & Programs Director, K. Bradford, members of community, and local cultural leaders as co-artists-in-residence to develop the project through community conversations and workshops.